 Though this site began as a Disney World site, we visit Disneyland often and would like to convert as many Disney World fans into being Disneyland fans as we can.

-Here's an overview of Disneyland (with many comparisons to Disney World as a reference) and links to help you through the planning process.
+Here’s an overview of Disneyland (with many comparisons to Disney World as a reference) with lots of links to help you through the planning process.

 What is at Disneyland Resort?

 Disneyland Resort is made up of 2 parks (Disneyland Park and California Adventure), Downtown Disney (not called Disney Springs there!), and 3 onsite resorts.

 The original castle park.
 Sigh.

 It’s an overused word but we’re going to say it anyway: charming.